harleenkaurchadha/Display-Temp-Humidity-data-Graphically-on-Thingspeak/README.md

 We need to install the DHT11 library for this and a thingspeak account to create the channel and get the api keys<br><br><br>
 <b>Temp and Humidity data on Thingspeak Channel</b><br><br>
 <img src="https://cloud.githubusercontent.com/assets/23056679/20391926/9a4c27b6-acfb-11e6-8f58-25a141bcfad2.jpg">
-<br><br><br>
-<b>ABOUT THINGSPEAK</b><br><br>
-ThingSpeak is an open source Internet of Things (IoT) application and API to store and retrieve data from things using the HTTP protocol over the Internet or via a Local Area Network.
-ThingSpeak enables the creation of sensor logging applications, location tracking applications, and a social network of things with status updates<br>
-<b>ThingSpeak Features</b><br>
-Real-time data collection and storage
-<br>MATLAB® analytics and visualizations
-<br>Alerts
-<br>Scheduling